Back to projects

 Keep service health connected to the work behind it.

-The Jira deployments drawer lets teams move from a service card into linked tickets, status, summaries, and related work without losing the broader board context.
+The Jira deployments drawer lets teams move from a service card into linked tickets, statuses, summaries, and related work without losing the broader board context.

-Zero services board with a Jira deployments drawer listing tickets, statuses, summaries, and related work.
+Zero services board with a Jira deployments drawer listing tickets, statuses, summaries, owners, and related work.

 02 / State comparison